Do you know how to budget for a house that you can afford? Here are some helpful tips from our mortgage experts.

 - Monthly after-tax contributions to investment or savings accounts

 Take your total monthly expenses, and subtract them from the total monthly net income you calculated in the last section.

 Available for housing: $2,400

-That’s a very important step, but you’re not done. $2,400 isn’t what you can afford for a monthly mortgage payment – there’s more work to do before we have that final number.
+That’s a crucial step, but you’re not done. $2,400 isn’t what you can afford for a monthly mortgage payment – there’s more work to do before we have that final number.

 Your Housing Budget

-When buying their first home, many people don’t realize the hidden costs of home ownership.
-First-time buyers often leave themselves cash poor, because they only included their monthly mortgage payment in their housing budget.
+When buying their first home, many people don’t realize the hidden costs of homeownership.
+First-time buyers often leave cash poor because they only included their monthly mortgage payments in their home budget.

-Let’s start with the monthly payment you’ll be making to the bank or mortgage company every month.
+Let’s start with the monthly mortgage payments you’ll be making to the bank or mortgage company every month.
 In most cases, it isn’t only the actual amount you owe on your home loan; it includes four (or fewer) components.

 - Loan payment (loan principal and interest)

 - Homeowners insurance – Monthly premiums are often, but not always, included